AuDel-Ada/HSSH-BackEnd/README.md

-# HouseShow
+# HSSH-BackEnd
+BackEnd side of the HouseShow project

 ## Branch naming
 English language <br>
 HSSH-N° JIRA ticket-[Side]Feat/JIRA ticket name <br>
-Ex : HSSH-2-[Front]Feat/Template-Home-Page
+Ex : HSSH-2-[Back]Feat/Template-Home-Page

-# CLI
+## CLI
 1. Clone the project
 2. In terminal :
    - cd backend
    - npm install
-   - npm run dev
+   - npm run start:dev

-# BE CAREFULL TO RUN ESLINT TO CHECK YOUR CODE !
+## Be careful to run eslint to check your code :
     - npm run lint
     - npm run lint-fix

-# AND TO FORMAT YOUR DOCUMENT BY PRETTIER !
+## And to format your document by Prettier !

-# VERSIONS
+## VERSIONS
 - npm: '8.5.0',
 - node: '16.14.2'
-- keep chalk version 4.1.2, the latest version doesn't work.
+- chalk : do not update to V5 (not ready for TS right now)